lukawski/polymer-transpiler/README.md

 `polymer-transpiler [options]`

 ### CLI options
-`-p, --path` - specifies path in wich transpiler will search for components, defaults to `./`
+`-p, --path` - specifies path in which transpiler will search for components, defaults to `./`

 `-e, --extends` - specifies base class to extend, defaults to `Polymer.Element`